netgen/ezplatform-site-api/docs/reference/query_types.rst

         Function ``timestamp()`` maps directly to the PHP's function `strtotime <https://secure.php.net/manual/en/function.strtotime.php>`_.
         That means it accepts any date and time format `supported by that function <https://secure.php.net/manual/en/datetime.formats.php>`_.

-- ``split(value)``
+- ``split(value, delimiter = ",")``

-    This function is used to split a string by a given delimiter.
-For example, you could use it to split a string of comma-delimited ContentType identifiers:
+    This function is used to split a string by a given delimiter, which defaults to the comma if omitted.
+For example, you could use it to split a string of comma-delimited ContentType
+    identifiers:

     .. code-block:: yaml